 01/05/2020 Wadswick Green, Case Study

 John and Glenda Hemken, 86 and 88 respectively, had been living in their previous home in Caversham near Reading for 15 years before moving to Wadswick Green.
-It was their daughter Celia who thought that they would receive more support and benefit more from a community spirit if they moved into an assisted living village.
+It was their daughter Celia who thought that they would receive more support and benefit from a community spirit if they moved into a village with assisted living available.
 They are now happily living surrounded by friends and taking part in many social events and activities.